 The Bureau of Information Services concurs with the recommendation for implementation of a quality assurance program and state that they have already submitted a personnel request to assign staff; however, due to limited resources, the implementation of the program will be a multi-phased approach.

-The Bureau of Fiscal Operations agrees that predefined security profiles for FFS users should reflect their current job requirements and will conduct a review of FFS security profiles.
+The Bureau of Fiscal Operations agrees that predefined security profiles for PAR system users should reflect their current job requirements and will conduct a review of PAR system security profiles.